HOW PAINTING BECAME MY CAREER, THE sixfootsophie BEGINNINGS

 It was thanks to my tutors at Hinckley College whom spotted my difficulty in reading, their referral (at age 35) diagnosed dyslexia and Irlen Syndrome.
 As a child I’d been affectionately called dizzy, silly, clumsy etc with “at least you can draw”.
 Imagine my shock when during the diagnosis I was also found to have a higher than average IQ.
 It made me feel like the scarecrow from the wizard of Oz finally finding a brain!
 (Irlen Syndrome is a problem with the brain’s ability to process visual information).
 In 2009 I passed all 8 exams in accountancy, book keeping and payroll.
 I got my special blue tinted Irlen glasses and gained employment in a payroll office.
 Yay !

 The illness mentioned is bipolar disorder.
 I enjoy my bipolar and don’t see it as an illness; instead I see it as a gift.
-Some times are more challenging than others, but I actually prefer to have a rainbow of emotions rather than an average mood.
-Diagnosed bipolar in 2001 for a decade I tried every type of anti-psychotic medication under the sun & still had several holidays on the moon!
-I came off the medication while trying for our second child and noticed that my artistic creative streak came back full throttle.
-Years after having our second child I still remain un-medicated and instead use painting as my medication.
+Some times are more challenging than others, but I am one of the lucky ones whom finds it manageable.
+Diagnosed bipolar in 2001 it was suggested it may have been brought on from the shock of my brothers fatal road accident.
+I came off the medication while trying for our second child and noticed that my arty creative streak came back full throttle.
+Six years on and I still remain un-medicated by using painting as my medication.